Fixed-point combinator: Verification

+Uses

 Applied to a function with one variable, the Y combinator usually does not terminate.
 More interesting results are obtained by applying the Y combinator to functions of two or more variables.
-The additional variables may be used as a counter, or index.
+The added variables may be used as a counter, or index.
 The resulting function behaves like a while or a for loop in an imperative language.

 Used in this way, the Y combinator implements simple recursion.
-In the lambda calculus, it is not possible to refer to the definition of a function inside its own body by name.
-Recursion though may be achieved by obtaining the same function passed in as an argument, and then using that argument to make the recursive call, instead of using the function's own name, as is done in languages which do support recursion natively.
-The Y combinator demonstrates this style of programming.
+The lambda calculus does not allow a function to appear as a term in its own definition as is possible in many programming languages, but a function can be passed as an argument to a higher-order function that applies it in a recursive manner.

+The Y combinator may also be used in implementing Curry's paradox.
+The heart of Curry's paradox is that untyped lambda calculus is unsound as a deductive system, and the Y combinator demonstrates this by allowing an anonymous expression to represent zero, or even many values.
+This is inconsistent in mathematical logic.